krishaamer/green-filter-research/research/literature/ai.md

 ### Guidelines {#guidelines}

-Microsoft Co-Founder Bill Gates predicted in 1982 *“personal agents that help us get a variety of tasks”* (Bill Gates, 1982) and it was Microsoft that introduced the first widely available personal assistant in 1996, called Clippy, inside the Microsoft Word software.
+A Microsoft Co-Founder predicted in 1982 *“personal agents that help us get a variety of tasks”* (Bill Gates, 1982) and it was Microsoft that introduced the first widely available personal assistant in 1996, called Clippy.
+Found inside the Microsoft Word software.
 Clippy was among the first assistants to reach mainstream adoption, helping users not yet accustomed to working on a computer, to get their bearings (Tash Keuneman, 2022).
 Nonetheless, it was in many ways useless and intrusive, suggesting there was still little knowledge about UX and human-centered design.
 Might we try again?

 With the advent of ChatGPT, the story of Clippy has new relevance as part of the history of AI Assistants.
 Benjamin Cassidy (2022) and Abigail Cain (2017) illustrate beautifully the story of Clippy and Tash Keuneman (2022) ask poignantly: “We love to hate Clippy — but what if Clippy was right?”